 Akshay's Corner

-My belief in open collaboration has led me to contribute and work at some amazing research labs.
+My belief in this "open-ness" has led me to contribute to and work at some amazing research labs and projects under the guidance of some super-duper talented people in the industry.

 Contributed at

-I've worked on a diverse range of projects, from building performant machine learning models to crafting numerical computing libraries.
-My projects reflect both technical depth and a passion for education.
+In these labs, I worked on a diverse range of projects, from building performant machine learning models to eventually crafting numerical computing libraries.
+These projects (big and small) helped me reflect on both my technical depth and my knowledge gaps.

 Loading...